 "Most people understand the impact of stress on their mental health, but there's another kind of stress that can impact your skin—oxidative stress," says Fred Pescatore, MD, a New York City-based internist and author of The Hamptons Diet.
 That's when free radicals and antioxidants cause cell damage.
 "This can accelerate skin's natural aging process, which is when we can see premature fine lines and wrinkles.
 Adding antioxidants to your daily skin care regimen can make a big difference in the appearance of your skin."

-Recommendation: Pescatore recommends adding the "super-antioxidant" pycnogenol, or French maritime pine bark, to your routine.
+The Rx: Pescatore recommends adding the "super-antioxidant" pycnogenol, or French maritime pine bark, to your routine.
 "Research shows it to be 50 times more powerful than vitamin E, making it very effective for reducing oxidative stress levels," he says.
-And to live your happiest and healthiest life, don't miss this essential list of the 50 Unhealthiest Habits on the Planet.
+And to live your happiest and healthiest life, don't miss this essential list of the 100 Ways Your Home Could Be Making You Sick.